 The second ruler of the Maratha Empire and the eldest son of Shivaji, Sambhaji Bhonsale was born on 14 May 1657 at Purandar Fort near Pune.
+Read about Sambhaji Maharaj in this article, for the IAS Exam.

 - Sambhaji was the son of Shivaji Maharaj, the first ruler/Chhatrapati of the Maratha Empire and his first wife Saibai.